Your browser is out of date, for the best web viewing experience visit Browse Happy to upgrade your browser today.

 Warehouse Drones and Inventory Capture

-All sorts of industries have explored the use of drones to help solve commercial challenges.
+All sorts of industries have explored the use of warehouse drones to help solve commercial challenges.
 Several years ago, drones were first proposed to help improve the process of cycle counting in the warehouse.
 Cycle counting tasks have historically been very manual, time consuming, and prone to errors contributing to poor inventory accuracy within warehouses.
-The idea behind the use of warehouse drones was that they could fly around warehouse shelves capturing inventory data which would then be transmitted back to the warehouse system of record, thus providing a more up to date accounting of warehouse inventory.
+The idea behind the use of warehouse drones was that they could fly around warehouse shelves capturing inventory data which would then be transmitted back to the warehouse system of record, thus providing a more up to date accounting of warehouse inventory, especially when it comes to high bay inventory scanning.
 Over the years the limitations of drones used for cycle counting have become more and more prevalent.

 What Are Warehouse Drones Used For?